jonfairbanks/scripts/README.md

 # Linux Scripts

+#### See respective folder for more details:

-- archive-video.sh - Archive a selected video (url required)
+- archive-video - Archive a selected video (url required)
+- flush_iptables - Reset IP Table rules on Ubuntu hosts
-- mongo-backup.sh - Backs up the mongo database listed in the script
+- mongo-backup - Backs up the mongo database listed in the script
-- temp.sh - Report temps on a Raspberry Pi
+- pi-temps - Report system and GPU temps on a Raspberry Pi
+- pull-all-docker - Pull all Docker images and tags for a specified user
+- rename-files - Sequentially rename files in a directory
-- update-factorio.sh - Updates a Factorio server using [jonfairbanks/docker_factorio_server](https://hub.docker.com/r/jonfairbanks/docker_factorio_server/)
+- swapfile - Enable/disable a swapfile on Ubuntu hosts
-- update-pihole.sh - Quick and dirty way to keep a Pihole UTD (there are better ways)
+- update - Various scripts for keeping systems and applications updated